 In that sense, Gap’s prior lack of relevance with younger consumers actually benefited the brand.
 The company gained millions of new, interested shoppers without having to do anything at all (besides having once been cool).
 But given that Gen Z is known to quickly move on — TikTok videos are rarely longer than 15 seconds — the team at Gap knew that if they wanted to continue succeeding with their younger supporters, they’d have to put in the work.

-On June 26, almost half a year after the Gen Z buzz had started to build, Gap dropped a limited-issue release of the brown logo hoodies that shoppers could pre-order for arrival at the end of August.
-(The same hoodies were then selling for four times the price on resale sites like Depop and Grailed.)
+On June 26, almost half a year after the Gen Z buzz had started to build, Gap dropped a limited-issue release of the brown logo hoodies for $59.95 that shoppers could pre-order for arrival at the end of August.
+(The same hoodies were selling for upwards of $200 on resale sites like Depop and Grailed.)
 "We have a responsive capability to order the hoodie and get it back in stock," Mary Alderete, Gap’s global head of marketing, tells Refinery29.
 "We researched the vintage style and went out to get it done."
 The brand also launched a two-week partnership with TikTok, titled the Color Comeback Competition.
 According to Alderete, the competition involved polling the platform’s users to find out which logo hoodie colourway Gap should bring back next, utilizing TikTok’s community of creators, like Chelsie Hill and Lisa Asano, to host the “competition.”